How to Maximize Your Galaxy Watch Battery Life

 3. Tune Your Notifications

 Every vibration and screen-on event for a notification uses power.
-Review your notification settings and only allow essential apps to buzz your wrist.

 4. Heart Rate Monitoring Frequency